vintrocode/elmo-brownie/README.md

 ELMO is Venmo but on Ethereum Layer 2.
 The dev goal of this project was to get experience building a dapp, so the use case was kept simple.
 The dapp goal is to onboard people to crypto in a cheap, seamless way.

 This repo runs a docker container with brownie and react.
-Currently, it installs a specific PR of brownie (`feat-hardhat`) for operability with the [Optimism Virtual Machine](https://github.com/ethereum-optimism/optimism-tutorial) to build dapps on Layer 2.
+Brownie has been updated with support for hardhat, which is needed for operability with the [Optimism Virtual Machine](https://github.com/ethereum-optimism/optimism-tutorial) to build dapps on Layer 2.
 Ensure you have `docker` installed before going further.

 ## Getting Started